KyleRego/anki_record/README.md

 - Better messages when `ArgumentError` raised
 - Add #inspect methods
 - Refactor tests to improve speed
-- Remove passing a cloze boolean to note type constructor; let this attribute be set after initialization.
 - Copying the contents of an existing package into the new package when it is opened
     - Add more unit tests
 - Work on creating, updating, and saving notes and cards to the collection.anki21 database
     - Updating notes when they already exist in the database
         - Add more unit tests
     - Validation logic of what makes the note valid based on the note type's card templates and fields
     - Work on adding media support
       - The checksum calculation for notes will need to be updated to account for HTML in the content
 - Saving note types, decks, and deck options groups to the collection.anki21 database
     - Deck options groups cannot be saved yet.
     - Add being able to handle subdecks
     - Updating them when they already exist
     - Setters for any relevant attributes with validation
 - Refactoring
-  - Specs need to be refactored to be more DRY and also start using doubles to improve performance
     - Use more specific RSpec matchers than `eq` everywhere
     - Investigate if note guid is determined in Anki in a non-random way
-  - Figure out if the database ever needs to be explicitly opened or closed
+    - Investigate if the database ever needs to be explicitly opened or closed
 - Note type allowed fields: investigate if there are other special field names that should be allowed.

 ### Release checklist